Quitzelcoat/Odling/README.md

 ### Main Functions:

     User can signup and login.
-    User can create posts (text only for now)
+    User can create posts. (text only for now)
     User can like other users posts and comment on them.
     Page where it shows the new posts of the users we are following.
     Can send and receive follow requestes.